 - 1. Full-version: felony offenses for moderate- or higher-risk individuals; all sex offenses class A and higher regardless of risk level; applicable guideline forms - Short-version: felony offenses for low-risk individuals; class A offenses for moderate- or higher-risk individuals; applicable guideline forms - 3.
-Low-risk memo: class A offenses for low-risk individuals; excluding sex offenses; guideline forms NOT included; a low-risk memo is not a presentence investigation report
+Low-risk report: class A offenses for low-risk individuals; excluding sex offenses; guideline forms NOT included; a low-risk report is not a presentence investigation report

-Presentence investigations by AP&P are conducted on individuals convicted of a felony level offense or Class A offense and identified as moderate- or high-risk to re-offend by a validated screening or assessment tool such as the LSI-SV or LS/RNR.
+Presentence investigations by AP&P are conducted on individuals convicted of a felony level offense or Class A offense and identified as moderate- or high-risk to re-offend by a validated screening or assessment tool.
 The presentence investigation should include a summary of the validated risk and needs assessment tool and other assessment(s) as appropriate to assist in structuring supervision and treatment accordingly.